$O_k$ null test with multi-task Gaussian processes: cosmic curvature and data compatibility

-Since the discovery of the accelerated expansion of the Universe in 1998 from observations of type Ia supernovae (SNe Ia) \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}, the concept of dark energy has been introduced as a phenomenological explanation for cosmic acceleration.
-Despite its phenomenological success, the nature of dark energy remain unknown because its pressure is negative and its gravitational interaction behaves as repulsive instead of attractive.
+Since the discovery of the accelerated expansion of the Universe in 1998 from observations of Type Ia supernovae (SNe Ia),\ucite{SupernovaSearchTeam:1998fmf, SupernovaCosmologyProject:1998vns} the concept of dark energy has been introduced as a phenomenological explanation for cosmic acceleration.
+The cosmological constant $\Lambda$ is the simplest candidate and fits naturally into Einstein's field equations.
+However, theoretical estimates of $\Lambda$ based on vacuum energy density exceed the observational value by many orders of magnitude, a severe discrepancy known as the cosmological constant problem.\ucite{Weinberg:1988cp} Despite we know that dark energy has negative pressure and a gravitational interaction that behaves as repulsive rather than attractive, the nature of dark energy remains unknown.
 A central question in contemporary cosmology is whether dark energy is a true cosmological constant or a dynamical component whose equation of state evolves with time.
-The cosmological constant, $\Lambda$, is the simplest candidate and fits naturally into Einstein’s field equations.
-However, theoretical estimates of $\Lambda$ based on vacuum energy density exceed the value inferred from observations by many orders of magnitude, a severe discrepancy known as the cosmological constant problem \cite{Weinberg:1988cp}.

 Observationally, efforts to distinguish a constant $\Lambda$ from dynamical dark energy commonly use parameterizations of the dark energy equation of state $w=p/\rho$.
-A widely used form is the Chevallier–Polarski–Linder (CPL) parametrization \cite{Chevallier:2000qy,Linder:2002et}, $w(a)=w_0+w_a(1-a)$, which allows for a time-varying equation of state.
-Recent joint analyses combining baryon acoustic oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2024mwx,DESI:2025zgx}, cosmic microwave background (CMB) data from Planck \cite{Planck:2018vyg}, and SNe Ia compilations such as Pantheon Plus \cite{Scolnic:2021amr}, Union3 \cite{Rubin:2023ovl}, and the five-year Dark Energy Survey (DES Y5) results \cite{DES:2024jxu} have reported evidence favoring dynamical dark energy over a pure cosmological constant.
+A widely used form is the Chevallier-Polarski-Linder (CPL) parametrization,\ucite{Chevallier:2000qy,Linder:2002et} $w(a)=w_0+w_a(1-a)$ with $a$ being the scale factor, which captures a broad class of scalar-field dynamics and allows for a time-varying equation of state.
+Recent joint analyses combining baryon acoustic oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI), \ucite{DESI:2024mwx,DESI:2025zgx} cosmic microwave background (CMB) data from Planck,\ucite{Planck:2018vyg} and SNe Ia compilations such as Pantheon Plus,\ucite{Scolnic:2021amr} Union3,\ucite{Rubin:2023jdq} and the five-year Dark Energy Survey (DES Y5) results \ucite{DES:2024jxu,DES:2025sig} have reported evidence favoring dynamical dark energy over a pure cosmological constant.
 If confirmed, these results would have profound implications for fundamental physics and our understanding of cosmic evolution.